Trans Students, Staff and Faculty

 Lydia Kruse, MS, CCC-SLP, is the lead Speech-Language Pathologist at the Gender Affirming Voice and Training Communication Program is registered on OutCare as a LGBTQ+ competent healthcare provider.

-- Jeffrey Wang (can initiate and maintain hormone therapy)
+- Dr. Chelsea Worstall (can initiate and maintain hormone therapy)

-- Note: Dr. Wang’s profile page states that he is not accepting new patients.
-However, he is still accepting patients if they are infants or if they are trans.
-To make an appointment with him, call 765-448-8000 to speak with an IU Health Arnett representative and let them know that you are seeking transition-related care for a trans person.
+- Note: As of 5/5/23, Dr.’s Wang and Mongold are no longer accepting new patients for hormone replacement therapy.
+Dr. Worstall is the new recommended local provider.
+To make an appointment with her, call 765-448-8000 to speak with an IU Health Arnett representative and let them know that you are seeking transition-related care for a trans person.

 Please note that any information on this webpage is not intended to be legal advice.
 Rather, it is a compilation of resources that may be helpful for those seeking to change their name and/or gender marker.